Egg drop soup is a beautifully simple Chinese dish. Just a few ingredients produce a beautiful bowl of soup.

 - 1 clove garlic whole

-- ½ inch slice fresh ginger
+- 1 slice fresh ginger ½-inch thick

-- 5 green onions thinly sliced whites and greens divided
+- 5 green onions thinly sliced, whites and greens divided

 - 2 eggs lightly beaten

-- crushed red peppers to taste optional
+- red pepper flakes to taste, optional

 Instructions

-- While stirring the soup, pour in the eggs slowly in a very thin stream* (see tip), this should take about 1 minute.
-Bring just to a boil and remove from heat.
-Discard ginger and garlic clove.
+- Slowly pour in the beaten eggs in a thin stream (*see note) while stirring the soup.
+Once the eggs are added, bring just to a boil and remove from the heat.

-- Top with green onions and crushed red pepper flakes (if using).
+- Discard the ginger and garlic clove.
+Top with green onions and crushed red pepper flakes (if using).

-Recipe Notes
+Notes

 Nutrition Information

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 More Favorite Soup Recipes